Eagle-Warrior-Org/Welcome_To_The_Eagle_Warriors_Dev_Team/docs_md/02LearnAI/0201LLMVideos.md

 with Rush Shahani](https://learning.acm.org/techtalks/productionllm)- Video 12 Dec 2024.
 Not very helpful for starting out.
 But would be useful after LLM is built and operating.
 Includes additional information on making LLMs trustworthy.
-Also deals with setting up RAG- Retrieval Augmented Generation.
+Also deals with setting up RAG (Retrieval Augmented Generation).

-[Introduction to Retrieval Augmented Generation with Abhinav KImothi] (https://learning.acm.org/techtalks/augmentedgeneration)- Using RAG technique to assist an LLM by grounding the response with external resources.
+[Introduction to Retrieval Augmented Generation with Abhinav Kimothi] (https://learning.acm.org/techtalks/augmentedgeneration)- Using RAG technique to assist an LLM by grounding the response with external resources.
 Video 12 September 2024

-[Understanding the LLM Development Cycle: Building, Training, and Finetuning with Sebastian Raschka](https://learning.acm.org/techtalks/llmdevelopment)- Video 5 June 2024.
+[Understanding the LLM Development Cycle: Building, Training, and Fine-tuning with Sebastian Raschka](https://learning.acm.org/techtalks/llmdevelopment)- Video 5 June 2024.
 Since we have decided to start with a *Foundation Model LLM* the section on Building and Training may not be relevant to this project but these sections do provide some high level background.
-The section on *Finetuning* provides high level coverage that relates to this project.
+The section on *Fine-tuning* provides high level coverage that relates to this project.
-Finetuning also includes a bonus section which mentions *Preference Finetuning* and *Evaluation* of LLMs.
+Fine-tuning also includes a bonus section which mentions *Preference Fine-tuning* and *Evaluation* of LLMs.
 Note that the video hangs up around 15 minutes but then picks up as the technical issues are resolved.